Showing posts with label classical conditioning. Show all posts

 Friday, May 19, 2017

-#28.
+#27.
 The Origin of Consciousness [neuroscience]

-Red, theory; black, fact.
+Red, theory; black, fact

-I theorize that we begin life conscious only of our own emotions.
+We begin life conscious only of our own emotions.
 Then the process of classical conditioning, first studied in animals, brings more and more of our environment into the circle of our consciousness, causing the contents of consciousness to become enriched in spatial and temporal detail.
 Thus, you are now able to be conscious of these words of mine on the screen.
 However, each stroke of each letter of each word of mine that now reaches your consciousness does so because, subjectively, it is "made of" pure emotion, and that emotion is yours.

 Some analogies come to mind.
 Emotion as the molten tin that the typesetter pours into the mold, the casting process being classical conditioning and the copy the environmental data reported by our sense organs.
-Emotion as the bulk on one side of a fractal line and sensory data the bulk on the other side.
+Emotion as the area on one side of a fractal line and sensory data the area on the other side.
 Emotion as an intricately ramifying tree-like structure by which sensory details can send excitation down to the hypothalamus at the root and thus enter consciousness.

 The status of "in consciousness" can in principle affect the cerebral cortex via the projections to cortex from the histaminergic tuberomamillary nucleus of the hypothalamus.
 Histamine is known to have an alerting effect on cortex, but to call it "alerting" may be to grossly undersell its significance.
 It may carry a consolidation signal for declarative, episodic, and flash memory.
 Not for a second do I suppose all of that to be packed into the hippocampus, rather than being located in the only logical place for it: the vast expanse of the human cerebral cortex.